surfwatchlabs/insights/README.md

 SurfWatch Analytics : CyberInsights
 ==========================

 This repository contains sample code snippets to demonstrate some of the CyberInsights available from [SurfWatch Labs](https://www.surfwatchanalytics.com/cyber_insights).
 These snippets should serve as an example only for the basic API functions.
-We're adding CyberInsights all the time, so if you're curious about our capabilities feel free to [drop us a line](contact@surfwatchanalytics.com).
+We're adding CyberInsights all the time, so if you're curious about our capabilities feel free to drop us a line <contact@surfwatchanalytics.com>.

 Usage
 =====

 The examples can be run with [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [Ruby](https://www.ruby-lang.org/en/installation/).
-The dependent libraries were chosen for convience only; depending on your needs any combination of http client and deserialization libraries can be leveraged.
+The dependent libraries were chosen for convenience only; depending on your needs any combination of http client and deserialization libraries can be leveraged.

 SurfWatch Analytics
 ==========

-[SurfWatch Analytics](https://www.surfwatchanalytics.com/) gives you the capability to answer these types of questions.
-Now you can understand cyber risks in complete business context so you know the potential impact on your technology infrastructure, customers, partners, supply chain, brand reputation and financial bottom line.
+[SurfWatch Analytics](https://www.surfwatchanalytics.com/) continuously collects, standardizes and analyzes cyber-related information from a wide range of sources to deliver highly relevant and timely risk intelligence.
+Now you can quickly grasp the latest cybersecurity trends and impact to your business.

 License
 =======